tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 A tiny-looking update can change scientific output.

-For example, updating an annotation database may alter variant interpretation.
+Updating an annotation database may alter variant interpretation.

 Updating an aligner may change mapping behavior.

 Updating a reference genome build can make old outputs incomparable.

 That is why regulated environments care about traceability.